Kennedy Bakircioglu: Hammarby

 Before the start of 1999, Bakircioglu transferred to Hammarby IF in Allsvenskan.
 He scored his first competitive goal for the Stockholm-based side on 1 July the same year, in a 3–0 home win against IFK Norrköping.
 He quickly became a fan favourite at his new club, and ended the season playing 25 league matches, scoring twice.

 On 4 July 1999, Bakircioglu made his continental debut in the second round of the UEFA Intertoto Cup, a 4–0 home victory over FC Gomel.
 In the away leg, he scored a brace to help to a 2–2 draw and subsequent qualification.
 At the end of the year, he was voted "Allsvenskan newcomer of the year".

 During the 2000 campaign, Bakircioglu was a key player in manager Sören Cratz's squad, playing as attacking midfielder behind the strikers.
 He made 26 league appearances and netted five times, but the side finished eighth.

 In 2001, Bakircioglu scored eight goals in 26 games to lead the team to their first-ever national championship.
 He also provided seven assists throughout the domestic tournament, and was praised by pundits as player of the season at Hammarby.
 He scored in the title-deciding fixture against Örgryte IS on 21 October, a 3–2 win at Söderstadion.

 Bakircioglu continued 2002 in similar fashion, and netted 11 goals from 26 appearances.
 His team, however, suffered a tough year in the table and failed to produce any sort of challenge, eventually ending in ninth position.
 As reigning Swedish champions, they took part in the second qualifying round of the UEFA Champions League where they faced the Serbian SuperLiga's FK Partizan, with the player being featured in both legs of the 5–1 aggregate loss.
 He reportedly attracted interest from Beşiktaş J.K. from Turkey during the season, but the deal fell through in the last minute.

 In the 2003 campaign, Bakircioglu scored six goals in the league's first seven rounds – in an eventual total of 12 – as Hammarby went on an unbeaten streak.
 In September, the club's board of directors suspended both him and Mikael Andersson because the parties could not agree to extend their outgoing contracts.
 The decision was, however, revoked after only a few days, roughly at the same time as the team was surpassed by city rivals Djurgårdens IF at the top of table and eventually finished second.

 Bakircioglu left on a free transfer at the end of the year.
 A year after his departure, he was voted the club's fourth greatest player of all time.

 Iraklis

-On 12 January 2004, Bakircioglu moved to the Super League Greece with Iraklis 1908 Thessaloniki FC.
+On 12 January 2004, Bakircioglu moved to the Super League Greece with Iraklis FC.
 He signed a two-and-a-half-year contract, linking up with compatriot Mats Jingblad who held the managerial position at his new club.

-Bakircioglu was sparingly used in his only full campaign.
+Bakircioglu was sparingly used in his only full campaign in Thessaloniki.